pvdmeulen/uktrade/README.md

 #> #   Cn8LongDescription <chr>, Exports <list>
 ```

-Note that the expanded columns, Exports and Trader, both need to be
+Note that the variables expanded in the API query, Exports and Trader,
-expanded as they are contained in a nested <list> column.
-When unnested
+both need to be expanded as they are contained in a nested <list>
-using `tidyr::unnest()`, we can see the final results.
-The second
+column.
+When unnested using `tidyr::unnest()`, we can see the final
-expanded column (Trader) itself contains 8 columns (which are TraderId,
+results.
+The second expanded variable (Trader) itself contains 8 columns
-CompanyName, five Address columns, and PostCode).
+(which are TraderId, CompanyName, five Address columns, and PostCode).

 ``` r
 tidyr::unnest(data, Exports, names_repair = "unique")